JSorngard/lambert_w/README.md

 <sub>
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 </sub>

 [1]: https://www.researchgate.net/publication/346309410_Precise_and_fast_computation_of_Lambert_W_function_by_piecewise_minimax_rational_function_approximation_with_variable_transformation